Warning: Some Sonoma County bicyclists are armed with cameras

 Levinger bought his camera on impulse after seeing it in a store.
 Meshulam purchased his in May 2015 after he was hit with the Gatorade bottle.
-The device, which is no larger than a deck of cards, records high-definition video and audio in a continuous loop, erasing over unwanted footage.
+The device, no larger than a deck of cards, records high-definition video and audio in a continuous loop, erasing unwanted footage.
 The device also flashes a bright 30-lumen light that makes Meshulam more visible to drivers.

 Some have suggested that such cameras are overkill, including one rider on a recent ride in Napa County who said, “I hope it never gets to the point that I need one of those.”
 Others worry the cameras give the false impression that cycling is an inherently dangerous sport.

-Meshulam said using his is a personal decision, one that makes him feel safer on the road.
+Meshulam said using his is a personal decision - one that makes him feel safer on the road.

 “Anytime you’ve got cyclists where there are vehicles driving by, there’s obviously some danger in it,” he said.
 “It seems like people are in a hurry and impatient.”